lino-framework/book/docs/specs/vat.rst

 `VAT areas`_ are used to group countries into groups where similar VAT regimes are available.

-It also `Simple account invoices`_ are a voucher type which can be used in simple accounting applications.
+`Account invoices`_ are a voucher type which can be used in simple accounting applications.

 VAT regimes